airbnb/streamalert/docs/source/historical-search.rst

     :align: left

 The pipeline is
-* StreamAlert creates an Athena Database, alerts kinesis firehose and ``alerts`` table during initial deployment
+* StreamAlert creates an Athena Database, alerts kinesis Firehose and ``alerts`` table during initial deployment
-* Optional to create firehose and Athena tables for data
+* Optional to create Firehose and Athena tables for data
-* S3 events will be sent to SQS to invoke ``athena_partition_refresh`` lambda function to add new partitions when there are new alerts or data saved in S3 bucket via firehose
+* S3 events will be sent to SQS to invoke ``athena_partition_refresh`` lambda function to add new partitions when there are new alerts or data saved in S3 bucket via Firehose
 * New alerts and data are available for searching via Athena console or SDK

 .. _alerts_search: